 I started a ketogenic diet over 15 years ago to lose weight, which is why most people start a ketogenic diet.
 However, specific individuals may experience sudden weight gain when starting keto for a variety of reasons.

-Sudden weight gain on keto is a cause of eating more than you think, the body undergoing too much stress, gaining muscle, or “cheat days” taken too far.
+Sudden weight gain on a keto diet is typically a result of a few reasons.
+Some of the reasons you may experience sudden weight gain include eating more than you think, the body undergoing too much stress and retaining water, gaining muscle, or “cheat days” taken too far.

 I'll go over in detail why you may be gaining weight, and EXACTLY what you should do to steer your weight loss in the correct direction.